Registrations for the 2020 Summer Courses will open on November 1st, 2019.

 The Diploma Exam focuses either on public or private international law.
 The Academy does not provide a programme of revision to prepare for the exam.
 Candidates are expected to prepare the exam, inter alia by reading General Courses as well as Special Courses given at the Academy, published in the Collected Courses series.
 During the Exam they are expected, both in writing and orally, to be able to address and elaborate on any sort of question pertaining to the selected discipline, public or private international law, in the best of manners.

 In light of the extremely selective and high-level nature of this examination, the Diploma is generally issued to only one or two participants per period of courses.

-Directed Studies (in English or French) are organized upon selection for:
+The Directed Studies (in English or French) are open to:

-- attendees wanting to take the Diploma examination;
+- want to sit for the Diploma Exam.

 Selection of candidates for the Directed Studies: